My Dinner

 Palmensonntag (Palm Sunday)

-On Gründonnerstag (which literally translated means Green Thursday) we remember Jesus' last meal before his crucifixion.
-The word “Grün” is confusing as it does not originate from “grün”, the German word for green, but the antiquated term “gronan” which means to mourn or cry.
+Grรผndonnerstag - which translates as Green Thursday - is the day we remember Jesus's last meal before his crucifixion.
+The name is actually a little misleading: "Grรผn" doesn't derive from the German word for green at all, but from the antiquated term "gronan", meaning to mourn or cry.

 Frankfurt Green Sauce

-Frankfurt Green Sauce, is a popular dish for Gründonnerstag in Hessia.
+Frankfurt Green Sauce, is a popular dish for Grรผndonnerstag in Hessia.

 Karfreitag (Good Friday)

-"Karfreitag" is the German term for Good Friday.
-We remember the crucifixion of Jesus Christ.
-We refrain from sweets and meat, and so it is traditional to serve fish and vegetables on this day.
+"Karfreitag" is the German term for Good Friday - the day we remember the crucifixion of Jesus Christ.
+On this day, we refrain from both meat and sweets, making fish and vegetables the traditional choice for the dinner table.

 Karsamstag (Easter Saturday)